On Change, Grief, And The Quiet Endings No One Prepares You For

 Sometimes, it means respecting reality.

-You’re Allowed to Become Someone New
+You’re Allowed To Become Someone New

 Outgrowing people doesn’t make you ungrateful.